 Warner Brothers made a film based on the book in 1945 with Louise working on the screenplay with Catherine Turney (The Man I Love).
 Michael Curtiz directed his second of two pictures with leading lady Rosalind Russell (Four's a Crowd), and his second of that year's releases with leading man Jack Carson (Mildred Pierce).
 Roughly Speaking is the only film on which Curtiz worked with cinematographer Joseph Walker.
-He was a favourite of Ms. Russell's having filmed her in ten films altogether, including those produced specifically for her (The Velvet Touch).
+Walker was a favourite of Ms. Russell's having filmed her in ten movies altogether, including those produced specifically for her (The Velvet Touch).

 Rosalind Russell, Eily Malyon

 Louise's father passes when she is a 12-year-old girl, leaving the family in straitened circumstances.
 Nonetheless, her father's love and teachings have made Louise a confident and determined young woman.
 Graduating from secretarial college, she plans to conquer the business world and be somebody who looks from the inside out, not the outside in.
 However, romance intrudes with its contrary notions.

 Rosalind Russell, Donald Woods